TESA-workshops/ageing-best-practices-2023/README.md

 | Julie Davies	| DTU-Aqua (Denmark) | Expertise in ageing procedures, co-chair of the ICES working group on SmartDots |
 | Lisa Ailloud	| NOAA-NMFS (USA) | Theory and practice of using age-length keys and catch-at-age matrices in fisheries science |

+## Expected deliverables

+This GitHub repository to share presentations and other resources.

+Recommendations on what constitutes best practices for age estimation procedures, otolith imaging and analyses that use age information.
+These recommendations will appear in a workshop proceedings document (Canadian Technical Report of Fisheries and Aquatic Sciences).

 ## Schedule

 ### Tuesday January 31 2023 - Basics of age determination